mounicasirineni/Text-Mining-of-Movie-reviews-to-perform-Sentiment-Analysis/README.md

 # Text Mining of Movie Reviews for Sentiment Analysis

+> **📚 Course Project** | IDS 572: Data Mining for Business
-> **📚 Master's Project** | University of Illinois at Chicago
+> **🏫 University of Illinois at Chicago**
-> **⏰ Completed:** Spring 2016
+> **⏰ Completed:** Fall 2015
 > **📝 Last Updated:** February 2026 (documentation only)
-> **🔍 [View Development Timeline](../../commits/main)** - See original commits from 2016
+> **🔍 [View Development Timeline](../../commits/main)** - See original commits from Fall 2015

 ---

 ## Overview

 Built a sentiment classification system to analyze movie reviews and predict positive/negative sentiment using natural language processing and machine learning techniques.
-Implemented comprehensive text preprocessing pipeline and compared multiple classification algorithms.
+Completed as part of the Data Mining for Business course, this project implemented comprehensive text preprocessing pipeline and compared multiple classification algorithms.

+**Course:** IDS 572 - Data Mining for Business
 **Technologies:** Python, NLTK, Scikit-learn, TF-IDF, Pandas

 ---